Add Databases to the SAP HANA Database Explorer

 - How to add different database types in the SAP HANA database explorer

 - Additional operations that can be performed on a database

-- An SAP HANA database such as SAP HANA Cloud trial or the SAP HANA, express edition that includes the SAP HANA database explorer
+- An SAP HANA database such as SAP HANA Cloud free tier, trial or the SAP HANA, express edition that includes the SAP HANA database explorer

 Database connections in the SAP HANA database explorer represent SAP HANA or data lake Relational Engine databases that you browse and interact with.